-The Company records stock-based compensation in accordance with ASC 718, "Stock Compensation" and the SEC Staff Accounting Bulletin No. 107 Share Based Payment was issued in March 2005 regarding its interpretation of ASC 718.
-ASC 718 requires the fair value of all stock-based employee compensation awarded to employees to be recorded as an expense over the related requisite service period.
+The Company records stock-based compensation in accordance with ASC 718, "Stock Compensation".
+ASC 718 requires the fair value of all stock-based employee compensation awarded to employees to be recorded as an expense over the shorter of the service period or the vesting period.
 The Company values employee and non-employee stock-based compensation at fair value using the Black-Scholes Option Pricing Model.